-We refer to Carbon Zero when there is no production of carbon emissions from a product or service, meaning that no carbon was emitted from the first moment, so it is not necessary to capture or offset carbon.
+We speak of Carbon Zero when there is no production of carbon emissions derived from a product or service, that is, no carbon was emitted from the first moment, so it is not necessary to capture or offset the carbon.

-For example, a domestic or commercial building that is off-grid, runs entirely on solar energy and uses zero fossil fuels.
+For example, a domestic or commercial building that is off the grid, runs entirely on solar energy, and uses zero fossil fuels.

-Being “carbon neutral” means removing as much CO2 from the atmosphere as we emit, meaning having a balance between the carbon emission and the absorption of carbon from the atmosphere.
+Being “carbon neutral” means removing as much CO2 from the atmosphere as we emit, that is, having a balance between carbon emission and carbon absorption from the atmosphere.

-To achieve carbon neutrality the first thing we must do is reducing our carbon footprint through a change in our consumption habits.
+To achieve carbon neutrality, the first thing we must do is reduce our carbon footprint through a change in habits and consumption.

-- Keeping energy use to a minimum or switching to renewable energy, which does not produce carbon dioxide.
+- Keep energy usage to a minimum or switch to renewable energy, which do not produce carbon dioxide.

-- Limit travelling and promote other meeting alternatives, such as videoconference.
+- Limit travel and promote other meeting alternatives, such as video conferencing.

 - Promote electronic communications, reduce paper use and print only when absolutely necessary and try to reuse these prints.

-However, in addition to reducing your carbon footprint, to become carbon neutral what you need to do is to offset the emissions that cannot be reduced.
+However, in addition to reducing the carbon footprint, to become carbon neutral what you must do is offset the emissions that cannot be reduced.

-From Climatetrade we want to give everyone the possibility to offset their carbon footprint by supporting sustainable projects that help mitigate the effects of climate change or those that directly have a positive impact on the environment.
+At Climatetrade we want to give everyone the possibility of offsetting their carbon footprint by supporting sustainable projects that help to mitigate the effects of climate change or those that directly have a positive impact on the environment.

-We offer you a simple way to offset your carbon footprint, through carbon credits, supporting environmental projects around the world, mainly in emerging countries, with the aim of balancing their own carbon footprints, expressed in tons of CO2 emitted into the atmosphere.
+We offer you a simple way to offset your carbon footprint, through carbon credits, supporting environmental projects around the world, mainly in emerging countries, with the aim of balancing your own carbon footprints, expressed in tons of CO2 emitted to the atmosphere.